 1. Sales Account | COGS Account | INV AP Account | Returns Account | Shrink Account | Adjustments Account | Excise Account

-- Sales Account: Enter the account number for the sales.
-The sale transactions from this department will be synchronized with the sales accounting system.
+- Sales Account: Enter the account number for the sale.
+The sales transactions from this department will be synchronized with the sales accounting system.

 - COGS Account: Enter the account number for Cost of Goods Sold (COGS).
 The costs of the products sold from this department will be synched with the Cost of Goods Sold (COGS) accounting system.

-- INV AP Account: Enter the account number Invoice Accounts Payable (INV AP).
+- INV AP Account: Enter the Invoice Accounts Payable (INV AP) account number.
 The invoices with pending payments in this department will be synched with the Invoice Accounts Payable (INV AP) accounting system.

-- Returns Account: Enter the account number for the returns of the products.
+- Returns Account: Enter the account number for product returns.
 The returned products associated with this department will be synched with the returns accounting system.
-Returns may be from a company or customer.
+Returns may be from a company or a customer.

-- Shrink Account: Enter the account number for the Shrink.
+- Shrink Account: Enter the Shrink account number.
 The stock discrepancies that occurred in this department, will be synchronized with your shrink accounting system.